GrgaPalcic/grgapalcic.github.io/_posts/2025-06-15-device-tree-structure.md

 description: This one was confusing at first but ultimately very interesting to learn about.
 ---

 Device Tree blob is flat binary (big-endian) encoding of device tree data.
-There is a lot of things in there, here is only what i need for now:
+There is a lot of things in there, but for now i only need this:

 First, ``address-cells`` and ``size-cells`` are contained in the root node, and they represent encoding of ``reg`` properties of it's child nodes.
 Former defines number of u32 cells (32 bit values) needed to form the base address part, and later the size part.
 If child node contains ``address-cells`` and ``size-cells`` they will overwrite parent ones for that node.

-eg.
+e.g.
 ```
 Node:
     #address-cells: 00 00 00 01